Aberdare railway station: History

-Passenger rail services into the town on both lines fell victim to the Beeching Axe in 1964, with the last train running on the former VoN line on 13 June and over the ex-TVR line from Cardiff on 30 October However part of the VoN line west of the town remained open for coal trains serving Tower Colliery at Hirwaun, which was then accessed by the former Taff Vale line.
-This was also retained to serve various collieries and a coking plant further down the valley at Abercwmboi.
-From 1968 though, this route was reduced to single track to reduce maintenance costs.
+Passenger rail services into the town on both lines fell victim to the Beeching Axe in 1964, with the last train running on the former VoN line on 13 June. and over the ex-TVR line from Cardiff on 30 October However part of the VoN line west of the town remained open for coal trains serving Tower Colliery at Hirwaun, which was then accessed by the former Taff Vale line.
+This was also retained to serve various collieries and a coking plant further down the valley at Abercwmboi; from 1968 though, this route was reduced to single track to reduce maintenance costs.

-Goods traffic through the ex-VoN High Level station ended in 1965 and the line fell into disuse, but in August 1973 it was reopened to release the former TVR line trackbed and station site for road improvements (including the removal of an inconveniently-located level crossing - the town bus station now occupies the site).
+Goods traffic through the ex-VoN High Level station ended in 1965 and the line fell into disuse.
+In August 1973, it was reopened to release the former TVR line trackbed and station site for road improvements (including the removal of an inconveniently-located level crossing; the town's bus station now occupies the site.
 All services were diverted onto the old VoN line via a new connection between the two lines near Cwmbach and then on through the old High Level station to regain their former route at Gadlys Junction.
 The new connection was carried over the River Cynon on a girder bridge that had previously been used to carry the defunct Princes Risborough to Oxford branch line across the A40 road at Wheatley, Oxfordshire.

 The fact that the line remained open made it possible to reinstate passenger services to the town, which started again under British Rail and Mid Glamorgan in October 1988 using a new platform close to the old disused one (the old High Level station building still survives and can be seen from the current station).
 Freight continued to run several times a day from the colliery over track owned by it, until Tower Colliery's final closure on 18 January 2008.
-EWS still ran trains to the Tower washery on Wednesday, Thursday, Friday and Saturday for some time afterwards to clear coal stocks from the site.
-These departed Aberdare at 7:00 pm on Wednesdays and 11:30 am on Thursdays, Fridays and Saturdays, these trains were hauled by occasional Class 60s but a high proportion of these services were Class 66 hauled.
-Freightliner also operate stone trains to Tower but this service varies, these trains are usually hauled by a Class 66 diesel locomotive.
+English, Welsh & Scottish Railway still ran trains to the Tower washery on Wednesday, Thursday, Friday and Saturday for some time afterwards to clear coal stocks from the site; these departed Aberdare at 7:00 pm on Wednesdays and 11:30 am on Thursdays, Fridays and Saturdays.
+Freightliner also operate stone trains to Tower, but this service varies.

-Announced in November 2009 the Welsh Assembly Government has asked Network Rail to conduct a feasibility study on reopening the line to Hirwaun for passenger services.
+Announced in November 2009, the Welsh Assembly Government asked Network Rail to conduct a feasibility study on reopening the line to Hirwaun for passenger services.
 Network Rail is expected to clear the line of vegetation and assess the track bed before publishing its report in 2010, before any business cases to reopen the line is then developed.